sergeyzalunin/go-gof-patterns/README.md

 ## Factory
 When it's easier to copy an existing object to fully initialize a new one

+## Singleton
+A component which is instantiated only once

 P.s.
 The original course is [here](https://www.udemy.com/course/design-patterns-go) extended with tests by me